 This is a guide itinerary with everything in the all inclusive package.
 But the beauty of staying at the Surf camp is that you can do whatever you like, whenever you like, your way.

 Wake up to a delicious cooked breakfast whether it be pancakes, bacon and eggs or a ham & cheese omelette.
 Head to the beach to wash away the headaches (and mistakes) of the night before.
 A couple of hours of surfing, (with instructors of course) relaxing, soaking up the sun and playing beach games.

-Once we’ve built up enough of an appetite, it’s back to the camp to fill up on a tasty lunch prepared by our in-house chef and maybe, just maybe, brave that first icy cold beer of the day.
+Once we’ve built up enough of an appetite, it’s back to the Surf House to fill up on a tasty lunch prepared by our in-house chef and maybe, just maybe, brave that first icy cold beer of the day.